fournifl/calib/docs/src/index.md

 Calib stands for the camera calibration procedure.
 Distorsion coefficients, focal lengths, and center of optic are computed.

+Radial and tangential distorsion factors are taken into account.

+For more information about the calibration process, visit [this](https://docs.opencv.org/4.x/d4/d94/tutorial_camera_calibration.html) website.

 ## Installation
 ```
 uv venv --python 3.12